Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Materials and Methods

 \begin{itemize} \item \textbf{Multi-layer perceptron (MLP):} An MLP is a fully connected feedforward neural network that maps input features to target outputs through multiple layers of neurons. \item \textbf{Gaussian Process Regression (GPR):} A non-parametric regression method that models complex relationships between PPG features and BP, providing probabilistic predictions \cite{ref46}. \end{itemize}

-\begin{itemize} \item \textbf{Wavelet Transformation:} A Wavelet-based method such as Wavelet Packet Decomposition using the Discrete Wavelet Transform \cite{ref47} is applied to the raw PPG signal.
+\item \textbf{Wavelet Transformation:} A Wavelet-based method such as Wavelet Packet Decomposition using the Discrete Wavelet Transform \cite{ref47} is applied to the raw PPG signal.
 This transformation decomposes the signal into time-frequency components, extracting features that capture both transient and long-term patterns in the data.
-It should be noted that Wavelet + Multi-Layer Perceptron (MLP) forms a pipeline where the wavelet transform serves as a sophisticated feature extractor, and the MLP functions as the predictive model utilizing those features. \end{itemize}
+It should be noted that Wavelet + MLP forms a pipeline where the wavelet transform serves as a sophisticated feature extractor, and the MLP functions as the predictive model utilizing those features. \end{itemize}

+It should be noted that only the CIF directly reflects physiological mechanisms, e.g.\ pulse morphology or rhythm irregularity.
+On the other hand, features derived from mathematical transformations (e.g., \ wavelet coefficients) provide useful signal representations; however, they are not directly interpretable in clinical terms.

-\textbf{Image-Based Models}: One-dimensional signals can be converted into two-dimensional images which capture the essence of the signal in a compact domain.
+\textbf{Image-Based Models}: One-dimensional signals can be converted into two-dimensional images, which capture the essence of the signal in a compact domain.
 Traditional image recognition CNNs can then be used with these image inputs.
-There are different ways of converting signals to images, but this study only used the following approach: \begin{itemize} \item \textbf{Continuous Wavelet Transform (CWT) Scalograms:} PPG signals are transformed into time-frequency images derived from PPG signals that capture localized signal variations (26).
-The CWT-based images are used as inputs for ResNet18 models. \end{itemize}
+There are many different ways of converting signals to images, but this study only used the following two approaches: \begin{itemize} \item \textbf{Continuous Wavelet Transform (CWT) Scalograms:} PPG signals are transformed into time-frequency images derived from PPG signals that capture localized signal variations \cite{ref26}.
+The CWT-based images are used as inputs for ResNet18 models \cite{he2016deep}. \item \textbf{STFT-Based Spectrograms (Spectrogram-ResNet):} PPG signals are transformed into fixed-resolution time-frequency spectrograms using the STFT \cite{Chen2021STFTPPG}.
+The resulting spectrograms are processed using convolutional neural network architectures based on ResNet-50 and ResNet-18, initialized with ImageNet pre-trained weights \cite{Deng2009ImageNet,He2016ResNet}.